Near Kiryat Shmona, you can find Margaliot Lookout and Hunin Fortress. Visiting both towards sunset can be a wonderful experience.

 Most people that climb inside belong to one of the following categories:

-- Want to dip in the ancient water reservoirs (yes, it is still collecting water).
+- Want to dip in the ancient water reservoirs (yes, it still collects water).

 Since we were with kids, we decided not to climb inside and instead walked around the Hunin fortress.

 As you can see from the photo above, two round stones from an olive press were incorporated into the wall (beneath and to the left of the main entrance).

 The citadel covers an area of 5.5 dunams (approximately 90*70 meters) and is surrounded by a moat of 12 meters wide (on average).

 Hunin Fortress is close to the border with Lebanon.
 According to Google Maps, the distance is 670 meters.
 You can see the border fence at the bottom of the following photo.
 And at the top, you can see villages in Lebanon.

 Margaliot Lookout and Hunin Fortress can be lovely places for a short visit if you are in the area toward sunset.

 This area has many attractions, and you can explore them using the interactive map above.